 Public Liability Insurance If members of the public or customers come to your premises, or you go to theirs, you should think about taking out public liability insurance.
 Man on crutches

-The cost of insurance - known as the premium - is typically calculated Man fallingas a book rating.
+The cost of insurance - known as the premium - is typically calculated as a book rating.
 Add the insurers costs and his appetite for your particular business or industry category.
+Man falling